 Entrepreneur-in-Residence at Entrepreneur First.
 Ex-Cofounder at Overcart.
-Extensive e-commerce experience in a rapidly changing market.
+Extensive e-commerce and SaaS experience in a rapidly changing market.
 Product and Marketing guy.
 Ex Management Consultant.

 There is no need to make mistakes others have made before you as you start your own business.
 Learn about: